grknylmz/vue-express-es6-boilerplate/README.md

 # vue-express-es6-boilerplate

-Vue - Express boilerplate with barebone functionality
+Easy setup Vue - Express boilerplate with barebone functionality

 Setup script will be installing the dependencies for both frontend and the backend